Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 Because the STI is often used as a benchmark of the overall Singapore economy, investing in the SPDR STI ETF, then, is akin to investing in the future of Singapore.

-Given its underlying assets, this ETF is recommended as a long-term investment for those pursuing a passive investment strategy.
-With an expense ratio of just 0.3%, it’s a reasonably low-cost investment with good potential.
+With an expense ratio of just 0.3%, it’s a reasonably low-cost investment with good long-term potential.
 Just don’t expect too much excitement in the short term.

 Nikko AM STI ETF (SGX: G3B)